London has inspired many an artist, writer or poet.

 4. The Globe

 Why not go and see a Shakespeare production or book a tour of the iconic theatre?
-Visit the website to see what’s on.
+Read our full guide to the Globe here.

 21 New Globe Walk, Bankside, SE1 9DT

 Go and peer at some original manuscripts with hand written annotations, including the works of English novelist, Jane Austen.
 It’s also the world’s largest library and it holds the famous Magna Carta and Leonardo da Vinci’s notebook.

 96 Euston Rd, NW1 2DB